fluencelabs/aqua/src/main/lambda.md

 arrays[type]
 ```

-From lambda, we want to have a non-destructive transitions.
+From lambda, we want to have non-destructive transitions.

 Assume we have variables a...z in scope.